podcast

 Fighting Goliath (Part 1)

 The Canadian Tar Sands is the largest industrial project on earth.
 And the potential environmental consequences have brought together citizens from across borders, to fight its rippling effects.
-On this edition, the first of a two part special, on the growing resistance to the tarsands.
-Fighting Goliath produced by Barbara Bernstein.
-Featuring: Kevin Lewis, Idaho Rivers United conservation director; Linwood Laughy, writer & historian; Borg Hendrickson, Clearwater Country co-author; Andrew Nikiforuk, Tar Sands: Dirty Oil and the Future of a Continent author; Bob Skinner, Canada School of Energy and the Environment interim director; Annick Smith, A...
+This is the first of a two part special, on the growing resistance to the tar sands, produced by Barbara Bernstein.
+Featuring: Kevin Lewis, Idaho Rivers United conservation director Linwood Laughy, writer & historian Borg Hendrickson, Clearwater Country co-author Andrew Nikiforuk, Tar Sands: Dirty Oil and the Future of a Continent author Bob Skinner, Canada School of Energy and the Environment interim director Annick Smith, A River...

 Get Top Full Audiobooks in Biography & Memoir, Arts & Entertainment